Crime & fault

 A functional cocaine addict, Frank Marr was once a Washington, DC narcotics detective able to keep his secret for years.
 Finally caught-out, the brass decided forced retirement was the solution.
 The truth would bring too many problems.

 Working as a Private Investigator Marr supplements his habit and income, by robbing drug dealers.
 His cocaine use ranges from binges to restraint.
 Only his mood and circumstances decide where his usage will fall.
 He is unrepentant about his habit and focused on maintaining his supply.

 While robbing a stash house, he finds a girl chained in the bathroom.
 His thoughts are to grab the drugs and get out.
 A modicum of altruism arises and he rescues her.
 This puts Marr on the radar of his former colleagues and it becomes an interesting dance of convincement.

-A defence attorney and friend he investigates for, convinces him to meet the parents of a missing girl whose circumstances are similar to the girl he found.
+A defense attorney and friend he investigates for, convinces him to meet the parents of a missing girl whose circumstances are similar to the girl he found.
 Reluctance precedes involvement, but something sparks in Marr and the search for the second girl is on.

-Simply a great book, with a character you will at times dislike, and then admire for his capabilities.
+The Second Girl is simply a great book, with a character you will at times dislike, and then admire for his capabilities.
 Keep in mind, he’s a junkie.

 .~ June Lorraine